DaanVrancken/Supporting-Info/README.md

 A version of the code base under active development can be found in the repository [HubbardTN](https://github.com/DaanVrancken/HubbardTN).

 ## PySCF_calculations
-This directory contains the code used for downfolding the materials trans-polyacetylene and polythiophene is stored.
+This directory contains the code used for downfolding the materials trans-polyacetylene and polythiophene.

 ## VASP_calculations
 This directory contains both the information on the optimized structures and the downfolding procedure of Sr$_2$CuO$_3$.